 What to do about the May 2020 Core Algorithm Update?

 So, what do you do if the May 2020 core algorithm update affects your search ranking negatively?
-Many SEO experts will advice you to do nothing.
+Many SEO experts will advise you to do nothing.
 This is partially right and it means you do not need to make major changes to your site necessarily.

 For all the others, look at what pages have seen the losses, and look for ways to focus on optimizing existing pages or creating new pages with professional content writing that addresses a user’s search intent.